jaraen/TitanTricks/README.rst

 	//Standard demo declaration used along TitanTricks App to reference each demo. var demoInfo = {
 		title:	'Image reflection',
 		description: 	'Creates an image with its own reflection',
 		instructions: 	'Click the image to show/hide its reflection.
 Only works on iOs.',
 		component:	'ImageReflection',
 		header:	'UI',
 		ios:	true,
 		android:	false,
 		createView:	App.ui.demos.createViewImageReflection //IMPORTANT: Be sure you update this line with your own method.
 	}

 Appart of the demo folder, you may want to add some new components to the app.
 Please, add the components files inside commonJS modules, in modules folder.

-Remember to include the new components in components.js to be loaded.

-Code strong!
+and code strong!

 CREDITS
 =======